-- If your baby wakes up before 6 AM, refuses to go back to sleep, and is cranky or fussy throughout the day, your baby might be waking up too early.
+- If your baby wakes up before 6 AM, refuses to go back to sleep, and is cranky or fussy throughout the day, then your baby might be waking up too early.

 Read the next section to understand the possible reasons why your baby wakes up early.